-Support is available from the Behaviour Support Service - Specialist Teaching Team, Alison Smith - Head of Team, for schools wishing to establish/ develop nurture group provision.
+Support is available from the service, for schools wishing to establish/ develop nurture group provision.

-The Specialist Teaching Team are able to offer the following to schools:
+The Specialists teachers are able to offer the following to schools:

 - Initial meetings with senior management teams as schools consider nurture group provision